jpontdia/common-documentation/exchange-docs/Development standards.md

 ## Configuration

+The configuration follows the principles of [12 Factor apps](https://12factor.net/config).
+The configuration of the application is handled in the CICD pipeline.

 ### Configuration file
 The configuration file for the project is: /src/main/resources/config.yaml.
-Prohibited the use of secure configuration files.
+Prohibited the use of secure configuration files or configuration file per environment, example: config-prd.yaml

-### No sensitive values
-The configuration file will not store any sensitive data.